oxfun-github/oxfun-exchange-docs/source/includes/_v2_websocket.md

 The liquidation RFQ (request for quotes) channel publishes a message 50ms before a liquidation event is due to occur.
 A liquidation event can be classed as one of the following:-

 * liquidation of a clients traded position (perps, futures or index)
-* an auto-borrow (in a repo order book) of USD because a clients account has negative USD balances greater than the allowable threshold
+* an auto-borrow (in a repo order book) of USDT because a clients account has negative USDT balances greater than the allowable threshold
-* an auto-repayment (in a repo order book) of a previous auto-borrow because a clients account now has sufficient USD balances to repay the loan
+* an auto-repayment (in a repo order book) of a previous auto-borrow because a clients account now has sufficient USDT balances to repay the loan

 The message will contain the market code and is designed to give users an opportunity to make a 2 way market for the upcoming liquidation event.